 Possible Bigfoot tracks in the snow |

-There was about 15-20 tracks total.
-Of course there is an amount of snow melt effect to these tracks but it does appear there are toes visible in some of the tracks.
-The possibility of a person walking along a snowy road in bare feet when the temperatures have been below zero or in single digits most nights, is just beyond a possibility.
-At first we thought it could be a bear but as we got to the area where there was more snow, it became clear it wasn't bear tracks.
+There were about 15-20 tracks in total.
+Of course, there is an amount of snow melt effect to these tracks but it does appear there are toes visible in some of the tracks.
+The possibility of a person walking along a snowy road in bare feet when the temperatures have been below zero or in single digits most nights is just beyond a possibility.
+At first, we thought it could be a bear but as we got to the area where there was more snow, it became clear it wasn't bear tracks.

 This area does have Bigfoot activity and has had several sightings over the years.
 Here is a short video I made of the tracks.